jcjohnson/simple-amt/README.md

 ```

 ### Configure your Amazon account
 To use AMT, you'll need an Amazon AWS account.
-To interacti with Amazon, simple-amt needs
+To interact with Amazon, simple-amt needs
 an access key and corresponding secret key for your Amazon account.
 You can find these
 [here](https://console.aws.amazon.com/iam/home?#security_credential).
 Once you have these,
 place then in a file called config.json for simple-amt: